voothi/20241223170748-kardenwort/README.md

 This tool is perfect for language learners who want to build personalized decks from books, articles, subtitles, or any other text they are studying.

+## Project Philosophy and Core Concepts

+The LinguaCard Creator project was created with one main goal: to provide an effective and flexible tool for mastering foreign language vocabulary by working with authentic text.
+At the heart of the project is `token_mix_combined.py`—a powerful command-line utility (CLI) developed for deep linguistic analysis of texts and the automatic creation of structured data for spaced repetition systems (SRS).

+It is important to understand the context of its creation: the utility was initially developed for personal use by a native Russian and Ukrainian speaker to study German and English.
+This has defined its key strengths, especially in the meticulous processing of German grammar.
+The current development and testing environment is Windows 11.

+**The project's philosophy is built on three pillars:**

+1.  **Openness and Free Access:** This is an open-source development that can be used anywhere without restrictions.
+2.  **Your Data in Your Hands:** The project does not require registration or subscriptions.
+You are not dependent on third-party services that might one day charge a fee for access to the very cards you spent hours creating.
+3.  **Maximum Flexibility:** The output of the utility is a starting point, not a rigid system.
+You get full control over your learning materials.

+### Key Advantages and Differences from Alternatives

+There are many solutions on the market for working with texts: LWT, Lute, LinguaCafe, VocabSieve, LingQ, Readlang, AnkiMorphs, lemmatize, alexandria-reader, LanguageCrush, Smart Book - KursX, KOReader, and others.
+However, `LinguaCard Creator` offers a unique combination of capabilities:

+*   **Intelligent German Language Processing:** None of the listed applications provide such a high level of German vocabulary processing.
+The utility correctly parses compound nouns, finds verbs with separable prefixes, and properly handles capitalization, which is a constant problem in other systems (e.g., nouns starting with a lowercase letter that cannot be corrected).
+*   **Complete Freedom After Export:** Unlike readers where a card is rigidly tied to the source text, here you receive completely autonomous data.
+With all the necessary context in the card, you can edit any field in Anki on both PC and mobile.
+This truly frees you up and allows you to adapt the material to your needs.
+*   **Quality You Can Influence:** The accuracy of the analysis depends on the capabilities of the `spaCy` library—a compromise between speed, resource consumption, and quality.
+However, you can directly influence the result by training the system through a rules/exceptions file (`lemma_override.tsv`), achieving perfect processing for your specific texts.

+---

 ## Quick Start

 Get your first Anki deck in 5 minutes: